neondatabase/website/content/docs/cloud/tutorials.md

 title: Tutorials
 ---

-## Import an existing database to Neon Cloud Service
+## Import an existing database to Neon

 Migration of existed Postgres database to Neon can be done almost in the same way